 Because of the variable chemicals that are typically included in a “cooked” batch of meth, (including battery acid, drain cleaner, lantern fuel and antifreeze), putting this substance in your body is no different than drinking a toxic cocktail of whatever chemicals are sitting under your kitchen sink right now.

-If that sounds like a completely insane notion, you’re right, but it is genuinely no different than deciding to ingest meth.
+If that sounds like a completely insane notion, you’re right, but it is genuinely no different than deciding to ingest crystal meth.
 (1)

-Meth Effects on the Heart
+Meth Effects on the Cardiovascular System

 Eye-Opening Findings on How Meth Affects the Heart